How to Teach Assertiveness to Children: 8 Key Characteristics & Practical Tips

 Now I’m going to take you through 8 key characteristics of assertiveness, describing how they may benefit your child.

-Assertiveness in Children: Characteristics
+Assertiveness in Children: Key Traits

 Assertive kids have the ability to express themselves clearly while respecting others.